fdupoux/fsarchiver/website/content/quickstart/_index.md

    fsarchiver restfs /data/arch2.fsa id=0,dest=/dev/sda1 id=1,dest=/dev/sdb1
  * restore a filesystem from an archive and convert it to reiserfs: fsarchiver restfs /data/myarchive1.fsa id=0,dest=/dev/sda1,mkfs=reiserfs
+ * restore a filesystem from an archive and specify extra mkfs options: fsarchiver restfs /data/myarchive1.fsa id=0,dest=/dev/sda1,mkfs=ext4,mkfsopt="-I 256"
+ * restore a filesystem from an archive and specify a new label and a new UUID: fsarchiver restfs /data/myarchive1.fsa id=0,dest=/dev/sda1,label=root,uuid=5f6e5f4f-dc2a-4dbd-a6ea-9ca997cde75e
  * save the contents of /usr/src/linux to an archive (similar to tar): fsarchiver savedir /data/linux-sources.fsa /usr/src/linux
  * save a filesystem (/dev/sda1) to an archive split into volumes of 680MB: